fbpx Skip to Content

 1. You’re content without Jesus.
 A lukewarm Christian doesn’t have any desire to spend time with Him in prayer, worship, in the Bible, or to serve alongside Him.

 2. You ignore teaching and conviction.
-You don’t allow others, Holy Spirit, or even the Bible to counsel you.
+You don’t allow others, The Holy Spirit, or even the Bible to counsel you.

 3. You welcome and value teachings of philosophers and thought leaders over the full counsel of God.
-A lukewarm Christian allows philosophies and ideologies to be the foundations of their choices.
+A lukewarm Christian allows worldly philosophies and ideologies to be the foundations of their choices.
 They expect God’s grace to uphold them even when they oppose Him with their choices.

 4. You would rather remain neutral than live “set apart.”
 A lukewarm Christian will not pick sides.
 They’ll run from the responsibility of choosing between righteousness and worldliness and will fight to create a middle ground.
 They remain neutral in an attempt to gain the best of both worlds.